 The CPCCLRG3001A (Licence to perform rigging basic level) is the first step in your rigging career.
 Once you achieve your basic rigging licence, you’ll be able to apply for intermediate and advanced riggers courses, both run by On The Job Training.

 When you work with On The Job Training to receive your basic rigging ticket, you’ll learn everything you need to know to become a qualified rigger.
 Our course consists of dogging and rigging work involving:

 - Steel erection

 - Hoists (including mast climbing hoists)

 - Perimeter safety screens and shutters

 - Cantilevered crane loading platforms

-When a participant/student/trainee has achieved competency for a dogging or rigging unit they are then able to make an application for these High Risk Work (HRW) licence classes.
-High Risk Licenses are issued by the regulatory body in the State or Territory in which the high risk licence was gained e.g. Workplace Health and Safety Queensland or WorkCover New South Wales.
+As soon as you have achieved competency for your dogging or rigging unit, you are able to make an application for a High Risk Work licence.
+Your High Risk licence will be issued by the appropriate regularly body in the State or Territory where your licence was gained.
+For example, Workplace Health and Safety Queensland covers Queensland, and WorkCover New South Wales covers New South Wales.

 At On The Job Training, we make it easy to earn your riggers ticket.
 When you work with On The Job Training to achieve your rigging certification, you can choose the flexible training options that suit you.
 With both day and night courses available, you’ll be able to up-skill without sacrificing your income.
 You can undertake training at our facility or on your worksite, the choice is yours!

 On The Job Training runs dogman and rigging courses throughout the month.
 Contact us any time on 07 3112 1384 to find out about the next available course.